What's New

 • Broken by X. Fang

-Broken is a tender and humorous picture book about Mei Mei, a young girl who accidentally breaks her grandma’s favourite cup while trying to play with the cat.
+Book Cover of Broken by X. FangBroken is a tender and humorous picture book about Mei Mei, a young girl who accidentally breaks her grandma’s favourite cup while trying to play with the cat.
 Initially scared of the consequences, she blames the cat but when the guilt is too much, she confesses the truth.
-Mei Mei learns that both mistakes and broken things can be repaired.
+Mei Mei learns that mistakes and broken things don’t have to stay broken.
 Broken teaches children about truthfulness, forgiveness and not running away from taking responsibility.

 About the Author

 X. FANG is a visual artist and maker of books for young readers, including Dim Sum Palace, winner of the 2023 Society of Illustrators’ Dilys Evans Founder’s Award among other honors, and We Are Definitely Human, an Ezra Jack Keats Illustration Award winner, an American Library Association Notable Children’s Book, an Indie Next Pick and the recipient of five starred reviews.
-She exhibits her art throughout the U.S. and internationally and has worked professionally as a graphic designer and art director for film and television studios.
+She also exhibits her art throughout the U.S. and internationally and has worked professionally as a graphic designer and art director for film and television studios.
 Born in Taichung, Taiwan, raised in Atlanta, Georgia, she now lives in rural Maine with her husband, son and their dog, Pamela.

 • Abner by Simon West

-Abner is an adventurous middle-grade novel set on a flooded ocean world where humanity only survives on scattered wooden rigs and ships.
-It follows the story of a young captain named Abner, whose newly inherited ship is damaged in a storm.
-Through the his journey he meets characters like Silas and Jared and learns lessons as they explore the ocean planet.
+Book Cover of Abner by Simon WestAbner is an adventurous middle-grade novel set on a flooded ocean world where humanity only survives on scattered wooden rigs and ships.
+The story follows a young captain named Abner after a storm damages the ship he has just inherited.
+Throughout his journey, he meets characters such as Silas and Jared and learns lessons as they explore the ocean planet.

 About the Author

 Simon West was born under a Maltese sun and raised, for a little while, under an Ethiopian.
 However, it is under the rarely-seen Scottish sun that he has spent most of his life, in Edinburgh.
 Here he met his wife, and here it was that his three children were born.
 Here, too, he took ownership of a dog and a cat—Arthur and Willow, respectively.
 Having worked as a teacher for many years in and around schools, he has most recently turned his attention to creative writing and is a doctoral student in the subject at the University of Edinburgh.
-He is passionate about telling stories, tall ones and short ones, and enjoys Turkish
+He is passionate about telling stories, tall ones and short ones, and enjoys Turkish Delight.

 Emmanuella Omonigho